Node.js TCP/IP Networking: OS Sockets & Ports

 socket.on('close', () => sockets.delete(socket));

 The listening socket also has queue state below JavaScript.
-When connection attempts complete at the TCP layer, the OS can hold accepted connections until the process accepts them.
+When TCP connection setup finishes, the OS can hold accepted connections until the process accepts them.
 Node's native accept loop pulls from that kernel state when libuv reports readiness.
-The backlog and accept-queue details belong to Chapter 9.6, but the ownership point belongs here: a connection event means a kernel socket already exists for that peer.
+Backlog and accept-queue behavior come later, but one rule belongs here - a connection event means the kernel already has a connected socket for that peer.

-The JavaScript callback runs after that lower work.
+Your callback runs after that lower work.
 By then, the remote endpoint is known, the local endpoint is known, and the connected descriptor is open.
-The callback can decide to read, write, pause, destroy, or hand the socket to another part of the program.
-It cannot rewind the accept decision.
+Your code can read, write, pause, destroy, or hand the socket to another part of the program.
+It cannot undo the accept that already happened.

 The Stack Shape Node Depends On

-The TCP/IP stack is the operating system's network implementation for Internet protocols.
+The TCP/IP stack is the operating system's implementation of Internet networking.
 It owns transport protocol state, IP addressing, route selection, packet construction, link-layer handoff, receive processing, and the socket interface exposed to processes.

-For Node backend work, the useful stack view is compact:
+For backend Node work, this is the useful path -

 JavaScript bytes